Murad Saeed sworn in as federal minister

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former Minister of State for Communications Murad Saeed on Monday took oath as a federal minister.
-President Dr Arif Alvi administered the oath at the Aiwan-e-Sadr here, a President House statement said.
-The swearing-in ceremony was also attended by the National Assembly Speaker Asad Qaiser, federal ministers, ministers of state, political workers and senior government officers.
+ISLAMABAD: Former Minister of State for Communications Murad Saeed Monday took oath as the federal minister.
+President Dr Arif Alvi administered the oath at Aiwan-e-Sadr here, a President House statement said.
+The swearing-in ceremony was also attended by National Assembly Speaker Asad Qaiser, federal ministers, ministers of state, political workers and senior government officers.

-ISLAMABAD: Former Minister of State for Communications Murad Saeed on Monday took oath as a federal minister.
-President Dr Arif Alvi administered the oath at the Aiwan-e-Sadr here, a President House statement said.
-The swearing-in ceremony was also attended by the National Assembly Speaker Asad Qaiser, federal ministers, ministers of state, political workers and senior government officers.
+ISLAMABAD: Former Minister of State for Communications Murad Saeed Monday took oath as the federal minister.
+President Dr Arif Alvi administered the oath at Aiwan-e-Sadr here, a President House statement said.
+The swearing-in ceremony was also attended by National Assembly Speaker Asad Qaiser, federal ministers, ministers of state, political workers and senior government officers.